Fog & Mørup Ultra Pendant Lamp – 1960s Catalogue Picture

 Manufacturer: Fog & Mørup A/S, Copenhagen, Denmark.

-Other versions: This Fog & Mørup Ultra pendant lamp exists in copper and aluminium and was made in many colours.
+Other versions: This Fog & Mørup Ultra pendant lamp was made in copper and aluminium, and in many colours.

-The Fog & Morup Ultra pendant lamp was designed by Jo Hammerborg in the late 50’s for Fog & Mørup.
-It appears in catalogues from the early 60’s.
+The Fog & Mørup Ultra pendant lamp was designed by Jo Hammerborg for Fog & Mørup around the turn of the 1960s.
+It appears in catalogues from the early 1960s.

 Fog & Mørup